kennyfraser/wp-sync-test/_pages/dcos-1-4-2.md

 *   See additional known issues at <a href="https://support.mesosphere.com" target="_blank">support.mesosphere.com</a>.

-*   `DCOS UI` The Service and Agent panels won't render over 5,000 tasks.
+*   The Service and Agent panels of the DCOS Web Interface won't render over 5,000 tasks.
 If you have a service or agent that has over 5,000 your browser may experience slowness.
-In this case you can close said browser tab and reopen DCOS UI.
+In this case you can close said browser tab and reopen the DCOS web interface.

  [1]: https://github.com/mesosphere/marathon/blob/v0.13.0-RC1/changelog.md
  [2]: https://git-wip-us.apache.org/repos/asf?p=mesos.git;a=blob_plain;f=CHANGELOG;hb=0.25.0